 Day 1 - There was a lot of food served on the flight, so when I landed in Amsterdam mid-morning, I wasn't terribly hungry.
 When Kevin and I arrived at the hotel, the restaurant, Lotti's was still serving brunch.
 At first I didn't want anything, but I found myself tempted by the sight of all of those mimosas and decided to have one.

 When I looked at the menu, I knew I wasn't having dessert.
-I saw an impressive list of homemade pasta dishes and I knew I had to have one.
+I saw an impressive list of homemade pasta dishes and I had to have one.

 I chose spaghetti carbonara.
-I ordered the small portion, and this photo makes it look as if it was indeed small, but this plate was deceptively deep.
+I ordered the small portion.
+This photo makes it look as if it was indeed small, but this plate was deceptively deep.
 I was trying to eat light, but there was plenty of pasta here.

 I think this was the best cabonara I ever ate.
 How many times have you been to an Italian restaurant and ordered the carbonara and found the chef cheated and used cream to avoid clumpy eggs?
 That happens to me all the time.
 This was not the case at Quattro Gatti.
 This chef knew how to stir his eggs into the sauce properly.
-Even though I thought it was a bit too salty, it was so rich and satisfying and expertly prepared, I will stand by my statement that it was the best I ever ate.
+Even though I thought it was a bit too salty, it was so rich and satisfying and expertly prepared, I will stand by my statement that it was superior to any other carbonara I have eaten.

-Kevin ended up having dessert.
+Kevin ended up sticking to his plan of having dessert.
 He loved this chocolate almond cake.
-He had his regrets about the pasta though.
+He did have his regrets about not having pasta despite the cake.
 We hoped to come back here, but they are only open to the public for lunch and we were never in the neighborhood at lunch time after this.